saferpay/jsonapi/texts/01_Introduction.md

 server (host) system.

 <div class="danger">
 	<p><strong>Important:</strong> You must use either the Basic Authentication, <strong>OR</strong> the Client Certificate, but not both!
 Also make sure, that you do not send any faulty, or old certificates, or authentication/accept-headers!
-Otherwise our corporate Firewall will reject the call with a 403-Forbidden status!</p>
+Otherwise our corporate Firewall will reject the call with a 403-Forbidden status!
+Furthermore, please note, that some environments do this by default.
+So even if you didn't implement it, the environment may do it as a default!
+It may be necessary to check your configuration!</p>
 </div>

 <a name="authentication_basic"></a>HTTP basic authentication